HISTORY OF THE COLLEGE

 curricula for a more comprehensive program.

-which became the first of six permanent campus sites.
-The first
+the first of five permanent campus sites.
+The first building

 was constructed there and opened in 1967.
 That same year 100-acre